-Why do Professional, Statutory and Regulatory Bodies Review Programmes/Modules?
+Why do Professional, Statutory and Regulatory Bodies (PSRBs) Review Programmes/Modules?

 Professional Statutory and Regulatory Bodies undertake visits or paper-based reviews of academic provision to provide students or programmes with professional recognition in a number of vocational areas.
 Details of the relevant accrediting bodies can be found on individual course web-pages: